 Now you’ve set up your account, what would be the next step?
 Well, it’s time to look at some of your data!
 We’ll explore some of the reports and information available in the rest of this article.

-If you check the performance tab regularly, you can quickly see what keywords or what pages need some more attention and optimization.
-So where to begin?
-Within the performance tab, you see a list of ‘queries’, ‘pages’, ‘countries’ or ‘devices’.
-With ‘search appearance’ you can check how your rich results are doing in search.
+If you check the performance tab regularly, you can quickly see what keywords or pages need more attention and optimization.
+So, where to begin?
+Within the performance tab, you see a list of ‘queries’, ‘pages’, ‘countries’, or ‘devices’.
+With ‘search appearance,’ you can check how your rich results are doing in search.
 You can sort each section by the number of ‘clicks’, ‘impressions’, ‘average CTR’, or ‘average position’.
 We’ll explain each of them below:

-The amount of clicks tells you how often people clicked on your website in the search results of Google.
-This number can tell something about the performance of your page titles and meta descriptions: if just a few people click on your result, your result might not stand out in the search results.
-It could be helpful to check what other results are displayed around you to see what can be optimized for your snippet.
+The number of clicks tells you how often people clicked on your website in Google’s search results.
+This number can say something about the performance of your page titles and meta descriptions: if just a few people click on your result, your result might not stand out in the search results.
+It can be helpful to check what other results are displayed around you to see how you can optimize your snippet.

 The position of the search result also impacts the number of clicks.
 If your page is in the top three of Google’s first result page, it will automatically get more clicks than a page that ranks on the second page of the search results.

 The impressions tell you how often your website or a specific page is shown in the search results.
-For example, in the GSC account of our own website, Yoast SEO is one of the keywords our website ranks for.
 The number of impressions after this keyword shows how often our website is shown for that keyword in Google’s search results.
 You don’t know yet what page ranks for that keyword.

 To see what pages might rank for the specific keyword, you can click on the line of the keyword.
-Doing this for the keyword [Yoast SEO], the keyword is added as a filter:
+Doing this for a keyword, the keyword is added as a filter: